Get Started »

 For example, an elementary school has established, through a survey, that a student's household income is at or below the IEGs for NSLP.
 That student's household also has a brother and a sister who attend the local high school.
 The high school may use the status of the elementary school sibling to count his high school siblings as eligible for NSLP, without collecting its own data on that household.

 For example, a school with 100 students sent a survey to the 100 households of these students, and 40 of those households returned the survey.
 The school finds the income of 20 of those 40 households, each of which has one student in the school, are at or below the IEGs for NSLP.
-This rate of return (40 percent) is too low to allow a projection based on that survey.
-However, the school has also matched 10 students not represented in the survey responses with siblings who are eligible for NSLP, and the school has verified that 15 additional students not represented in the survey responses participate in a need-based tuition assistance program that requires the household income of participants to be below the IEGs for NSLP.
+The school has also matched 10 students not represented in the survey responses with siblings who are eligible for NSLP, and the school has verified that 15 additional students not represented in the survey responses participate in a need-based tuition assistance program that requires the household income of participants to be below the IEGs for NSLP.

 The school can combine the individual results from these three sources to conclude that 45 percent of the total enrollment, or 45 (20+10+15) of the 100 students in the school, are eligible for NSLP.
 The school must be able to verify that it has counted each eligible student only once.